 Then the continuation of walking goes through the forest of rhododendron, crosses the Bamboo village, and reaches Dovan.

 - Trek to Deurali (3230 m)

-This is the shortest but most adventure trekking day of the whole ABC trekking itineraries.
+This is the shortest but most adventurous trekking day of the whole ABC trekking itinerary.
 Today, the trail enters the high-altitude area.
-So, it ascends through the bamboo and rhododendron forest.
+So, it ascends through the bamboo and rhododendron forests.
 The trek continues and crosses the Hinku cave and finally to Deurali, the gateway of Annapurna Sanctuary.